For a new pet dog owner, it can be scary to see their loving pet behaving unusually.

 A dog who is used to being in quiet houses might feel panic in a large gathering.
-They might find quiet places in your house when you have other dogs or people over.
+They might find quiet places in your home when you have other dogs or people over.

 At times like these, they love to go hiding under the bed to take a break.
 Usually, they come out again once the house is empty again.

-Some dogs just find it enjoyable to just hang and relax there.
-Usually, they find under the bed quiet, dark and cozy where they can relax all by themselves.
+Some dogs find it enjoyable to hang out and relax there.
+Usually, they find the bed quiet, dark and cozy where they can relax all by themselves.

 Prevent Dogs from Hiding Under the Bed: 3 Solutions